GraphStreamingProject/GraphZeppelin/readme.md

 longer term tasks:
 - making different sketches combinable
 - making sure each sketch (log^2 collection of buckets) is only ever sampled from ONCE
-- testing output correctness and distribution uniformity
+- testing output correctness and distribution uniformity. also testing memory usage